nicolasstrands/zourer/README.md

 ### Profanity List

 The list of profanities can be found in the `data/list.json` file.
-Each entry includes variations, abbreviations, acronyms, and a definition.
+The list is an array of strings containing the profanities.
+If you need more information about each profanity, you can refer to the `src/definitions.json` file or straight up use the latter file.

 ### Adding New Profanities